 )

-The sliders go from -95% to +300% of spend, compared to last year, and each of the four months (current month + next three months) are independently adjustable.
-If you have multiple ad accounts, you can add a dropdown for users to select an account and then pass that selection into the server code.
+The sliders go from -95% to +300% of spend, compared to last year.
+Each of the four months (current month + next three months) are independently adjustable.
+If you have multiple ad accounts, you can add a dropdown.
+Users can then select an account and pass the selection into the server code.

 Creating the Server/Retrieving Google Ads and Google Analytics Data